Toledo Family Lawyer Assists Clients with Child Support Issues

 - The cost of health insurance for the children in the child support order

 Most noncustodial parents in Ohio are granted visitation rights, known as parenting time.
 The current law provides a 10 percent parenting time adjustment for standard parenting time orders with 90 overnights per year.
 The court can deviate from the amount in the child support guidelines if there is extended parenting time or extraordinary costs associated with it.
 Child support orders in Ohio typically end when a child graduates from high school or turns 18, although some orders may extend past this time by mutual agreement between the parents or if the child has special needs.
-As a dedicated family law attorney, I will work to make sure that the other parent pays an appropriate amount of support or prevent the other parent from obtaining a court order for more child support than he or she is entitled to receive.
+As a dedicated divorce attorney, I will work to make sure that the other parent pays an appropriate amount of support or prevent the other parent from obtaining a court order for more child support than he or she is entitled to receive.

 Proven litigator helps clients enforce support orders